Food Processing Flooring Denver

 Why Food Processing Operators Choose Colorado Concrete Repair

-- Moisture vapor control built into scope — MVER testing before every project.
+• Moisture vapor control built into scope — moisture vapor testing during preconstruction when slab conditions indicate it.
 High vapor drive is addressed at the substrate level, not covered up.

-- 80–90% of our time is prep work — Shot blasting, diamond grinding, substrate repair, and cove base integration.
+• 80-90% of our time is spent on surface prep and repairs — Shot blasting, diamond grinding, substrate repair, and cove base integration.
 The coating is the last step, not the only step.

-- 1,000+ completed industrial projects — Including food processing plants, packaging facilities, commercial kitchens, and USDA-regulated environments across Colorado.
+• 1,000+ completed industrial projects — Including food processing plants, packaging facilities, distribution environments, and regulated production facilities across Colorado.

 Colorado Concrete Repair